Jessica Harrison (triathlete)

 Jessica Harrison (born 27 October 1977) is a British-born French triathlete.
 She competed at the 2008 and 2012 Summer Olympics.

-She is openly lesbian and in 2005 began a relationship with fellow French triathlete Carole Péon.
+Born in Sheffield, 1977 to Gill Harrison (nee Papworth) and John, She is openly lesbian and in 2005 began a relationship with fellow French triathlete Carole Péon.

 Harrison announced that she was retiring from international competition after the Grand Final of the 2013 ITU World Triathlon Series held in London on 14 September.
-However, she returned to competition for the 2014 Abu Dhabi International Triathlon where she finished fifth in the short distance race.
+However, she returned to competition for the 2014 Abu Dhabi International Triathlon where she finished fifth in the short-distance race.